 Conditions for the creation of junction relationships

-Junctions weave relationships between sentences or elements.
+Junctions weave relationships between phrases, phrase roles, or words.

 A junction relationship between junctions can be created.
 Junction is recursive.

 The junction can take place: